 Guides with less than 100 field credit days from a previous employer will start as Entry Level.

 Guides with 100 field credit days from a previous employer will start as Staffing Level 1.

 Guides can continue to advance in Staffing Levels as they accrue more field days and time employed with Wildland Trekking.

-GUIDE Pay Before Gratuities*
+Multi-Day GUIDE Pay, Before Gratuities*

 |Hourly Rate||Overtime Rate||Avg.
 Daily Pay Range||Average Daily Pay|

 |Day Hike Only Guide||$15||~$22.50||$165-255||$210|

 * The above figures are approximate depictions of what daily compensation will average in 2023.
 The average daily pay ranges are estimates that take into account prep days, field days and de-issue days, are pre-tax, and are based on the number of regular and overtime hours worked on 3-7 day trips starting on different days of the week.

 The average daily pay number is a calculation run off a mock schedule of trips a guide might run in one month and meant to give an idea not a precise number.